swat-ds/datasets/manumissions/README.md

 - In 1833, slavery is abolished in the British Empire, and in 1865, slavery is abolished in the United States after the Civil War.

 ## Notes
 Creation of the indicies and datasets was done at the Friends Historical Library at Swarthmore College by Whitney Grinnage-Cassidy '24 and Zahara Martinez '23 as apart of the Black Genealogy Fellowship in summer 2022.
-The data was combined and cleaned in OpenRefine by Celia Caust-Ellenbogen, Associate Curator of FHL, in summer 2023.
+The data was combined and cleaned in OpenRefine by Celia Caust-Ellenbogen, Associate Curator of FHL, in summer 2023, and updated in early 2024 to incorporate changes suggested by  _Journal of Slavery and Data Preservation_ reviewers.
+Special thanks to James Trutt, Digital Archivist of FHL, for his support of all elements and phases of the project.